n., plural: primary successions

 Since the area has already been inhabited during a primary succession, the secondary succession could occur rather faster, i.e. in decades or hundreds of years as opposed to a primary succession that could take thousands, even millions of years.

-The word succession in ecological viewpoint was first used by the French naturalist, Adolphe Dureau de la Malle.
+The word succession from an ecological viewpoint was first used by the French naturalist, Adolphe Dureau de la Malle.
 The word is used to refer to the vegetation development after forest clear-felling.

 Ecological succession is the progressive succession of a group of species or a community over a given period, e.g. spanning over decades or millions of years.
 Usually, there is one dominant group of life forms that successfully established a stable climax community over a particular area.